darkroom2/arkanoid-like/TASK_CONDITIONS.md

 ### Rules

-* It is required to use our framework.
+* **It is required to use our framework.
 We do not accept solutions created using other libraries (like SFML, SDL2 etc).
   Functionality provided by Framework should be enough to do all required drawing.
-You can load TGA, JPG and PNG images as sprites with it.
+You can load TGA, JPG and PNG images as sprites with it.**
-* We have included all necessary assets in the folder “Data”.
-You can use these or any other assets which you want.
+* **We have included all necessary assets in the folder “Data”.
+You can use these or any other assets which you want.**
-* Window size should be possible to set from the command-line, e.g.: game -window 800x600
+* **Window size should be possible to set from the command-line, e.g.: game -window 800x600**

 ### Overview

-* The player controls a platform which can move left and right.
+* **The player controls a platform which can move left and right**.
 The goal is to destroy all blocks by deflecting the ball with the platform.

 > **_Note:_** it is not required to make level switching for this task (one game level is enough).
 However, you can make